-The Long Range Transportation Plan (LRTP) covers a 20-year period and identifies current and future needs based on population projections and travel demand.
+The Long Range Transportation Plan (LRTP) covers a 20- to 25-year period and identifies current and future needs based on population projections and travel demand.
 The plan is updated every five years to reflect the changing dynamics of the region.
 Projects must be included in the long range plan to receive federal funding.

 The technical process involves three phases: 1) developing the commuter models that will be used to project future travel demand; 2) identifying broad needs and available funding options; and 3) determining a list of projects that are financially feasible by prioritizing transportation needs identified during the second phase.

 The long range planning process also includes getting feedback from the community.
-Before the board adopts an LRTP, it gives explicit consideration to public input as well as the recommendations of the region's transportation planners.
+Before the board adopts a long range plan, it gives explicit consideration to public input as well as the recommendations of the region's transportation planners.

 The comprehensive community outreach process was guided by a public involvement plan.